HiPhish/guile-repl.nvim/README.rst

    " Add the current working directory to the load path :Guile -l my-file.scm

-   " Evaluate an expression and exit
-   :Guile -c '(display "Hello from Guile")'
+   " Evaluate an expression and exit (escape the space after 'display') :Guile -c '(display\ "Hello from Guile")'

 By default the working  directory is added to the load path  by passing the `-L .` argument to the binary.
 See below for how to set the default arguments.
 The